How To Create To-Do Lists In WordPress

 - Administrators: Manage Options

-Note: When working with the Master list type non-administrators should only be allowed to view and complete items, otherwise they will be able to edit the Master list itself.
+Note: When using the Master list type non-admin users should only be authorized to view and complete items, otherwise they will be able to edit the Master list.

 View To-Do List